RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/5-Notifications/5-Notifications.md

 ![Location of notifications button](<Bell icon.png>)

-## Easy segmentation for Reminders and Mentions
+## Easy Segmentation for Reminders and Mentions

 The notifications interface makes it easy to find your mentions and reminders from the remaining list by filtering them into easy to access tabs.

 ![View of unread notifications](<Mentions location.png>)